 Classification Credits Percentage 1.
 Programme Core 18 2.
 Programme Electives 10 3.
 Research Project 6 4.
 Compulsory University Course (including Research Methodology) 6 Total

-For the award of Master of Science (Tourism Planning), the students should achieve a total minimum of 40 credit hours with minimum CPA of 3.0, including the completion of Research Project.
+For the award of Master of Science (Transportation Planning), the students should achieve a total minimum of 40 credit hours with minimum CGPA of 3.00, including the completion of Research Project.

 Dr. Mehdi Moeinaddini